A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions

 \section{Abstract}

-{ We present a search for intraday transient $\gamma$-ray signals using 15 years of the \textit{Fermi} Large Area Telescope data.
-The search is based on a recently developed variable-size sliding-time-window (VSSTW) analysis and aimed at studying variable $\gamma$-ray emission from gamma-ray bursts and the Sun.
+{ \LEt{***General notes. a) I have edited to UK English convention as this most closely matches your spelling and punctuation use. b) A\&A uses the past tense to describe the specific steps used in a paper and the present tense to describe general methods and recent findings.
+Please make sure this is followed throughout the paper.
+For details, see Sect.
+6 of the Language Guide: https://www.aanda.org/for-authors/language-editing/6-verb-tenses c) All abbreviations and acronyms are introduced at first use, once in the Abstract and again in the main text.
+Instrument and program names are introduced at first use (when appropriate) in the main text.
+All abbreviations should be used consistently.
+Please check throughout }\\We present a search for intraday transient $\gamma$-ray signals using 15.4 years of the \textit{Fermi} Large Area Telescope data.
+The search is based on a recently developed variable-size sliding-time-window (VSSTW) analysis and is aimed at studying variable $\gamma$-ray emission from gamma-ray bursts (GRBs) and the Sun.
 We refined the algorithm for searches for transient sources in order to solve the search problem within a reasonable amount of CPU time.
 These refinements allowed us to \hbb{increase} the number of gamma-ray bursts, solar flares, and quiescent solar events detected with the VSSTW technique by several times compared to the previous VSSTW search. \hbb{The current} search revealed a new $\gamma$-ray \hdm{signal} recorded with \textit{Fermi}-LAT on 2018 January 12.
-This \hdm{signal is probably from} a GRB and deserves an exploration of the existing archival multi-wavelength observations in order to identify it in an unambiguous way. \hdm{We furthermore report a $\gamma$-ray signal from the solar flare on 2023 December 31 which occurred during the 25th solar cycle.}}
+This \hdm{signal is probably from} a GRB and deserves an exploration of the existing archival multiwavelength observations in order to identify it in an unambiguous way. \hdm{We also report a $\gamma$-ray signal from the solar flare on 2023 December 31 that occurred during the 25th solar cycle.}}

 \keywords{gamma-ray burst: general -- Sun: flares -- gamma-rays: general -- methods: data analysis -- catalogues}

 \makeatletter [1]{\ifcase#1\@arabic{#1}\fi} \makeatother